-Once your account is open, you can access it via your mycigna.com by clicking on "Visit your HSA bank to manage your account."
+Once your account is open, you can access it via mycigna.com by clicking on "Visit your HSA bank to manage your account."
 You'll set up your payroll contributions during open enrollment.
 You can make contribution changes at any time during the year.
+The HSA contribution form is located on the benefits/HR/payroll forms page on WesPortal.

-Note that it may take between one and two payroll periods for an HSA change to be processed.
+Note: It may take between one and two payroll periods for an HSA change to be processed.

-More details about health savings accounts
+More details about Health Savings Accounts

-The HSA is administered by HSA bank.
+The HSA is administered by HSA Bank.
 Wesleyan University pays the monthly administrative fee for your HSA.
 If your coverage status or employment status changes, you will be responsible for all HSA account holder fees.